pxp-lang/website/docs/features/auto-capture-closures.md

 As described by the [RFC](https://wiki.php.net/rfc/auto-capture-closure), the surrounding environment is captured by-value.
 This means that trying to update the value of a variable will only affect the variable inside of the closure's own scope and not the surrounding scope.

 The only exception to this rule is updating / interacting with a variable that holds an object, since the underlying value is still a reference to an object in memory.
-This behavour is consistent with arrow functions.
+This behaviour is consistent with arrow functions.